hpi-dhc/devicely/inst/paper.md

 # Statement of need

 Every wearable company has a different data format and reading this data is usually a challenge for scientists.
-Therefore, we developed the **devicely** package in order for researchers to read different sensor data in an easy and friendly way.
-We also added two methods to help with data _deidentification_, one is called timeshift and the other is a write method.
+Therefore, in order for researchers to be able to use different sensor data in an easy and friendly way we developed the **devicely** package.
+The package also contains two methods to help with data _deidentification_, one is called timeshift and the other is a write method.
 The idea behind them is that you can timeshift all your time series to a different time from the one the actual experiments occurred and then write this new deidentified dataset back to